Singing cowboy: Dick Foran

 Warner Bros. began a series of twelve singing cowboy films featuring their contract star Dick Foran from 1935-1937.
 Foran's first picture in this popular series was Moonlight on the Prairie, followed by Song of the Saddle.
 His style of singing was in a golden voiced manner reminiscent of Nelson Eddy.
-In the movies, Foran rode his own horse, a Palomino named "Smoke".

 Smith Ballew

 Sykes "Smith" Ballew made a series of five films for producer Sol Lesser that were released through 20th Century Fox.

 Fred Leedon Scott

 Fred Leedon Scott made a series of films initially with Jed Buell's Spectrum Pictures beginning with Romance rides the Range (1963).

 Bob Baker

 Bob Baker starred in a series of a dozen films for Universal Pictures from 1937.
-His horse was named "Apache".
 He later appeared as a second lead to Johnny Mack Brown from 1939.

 Roy Rogers

 Autry's status as the top singing cowboy was never in question until 1937, when disagreements made him temporarily walk out on his contract with Republic Studios.
 The studio's chosen replacement, Roy Rogers, who had previously appeared only in minor roles (including a memorable appearance opposite Autry while still billed under his real name, Leonard Slye), quickly grew popular when given the chance to star.
 By the time Autry returned, he found himself challenged for top movie singing cowboy status by the blossoming career of his new rival Rogers, although Rogers never neared Autry's juggernaut level of record sales.
 When Autry enlisted in the Army Air Corps during World War II, Roy Rogers became the "King of the Cowboys," competing head-to-head with Autry for the rest of the decade.
 Autry and Rogers (as a member of the "Sons of the Pioneers" singing group), had appeared together in the 1935 Autry vehicle, The Old Corral, Rogers' second film, before the studio chose him as an Autry replacement and renamed him during Autry's walkout two years later.
 Autry and Rogers never made a movie together after Rogers began his solo film career, although Rogers did appear in a supporting role with ex-singing cowboy John Wayne in Dark Command (1940).